2023 Most Popular Medicine Doctor's Degree Schools in the Southeast Region

 About 43% of the students majoring in medicine at the school are women while 57% are male.

-Medical University of South Carolina did quite well in this year’s ranking of the most popular places for medicine students to get a doctor’s degree.
-It came in at #10 on the list.
-Located in the city of Charleston, MUSC is a public college with a small student population.
+Medical University of South Carolina landed the #10 spot in the 2023 rankings for the most popular doctor’s degree medicine programs.
+Located in the midsize city of Charleston, MUSC is a public school with a small student population.

 Of the 175 students majoring in medicine at MUSC, 56% are male and 44% are female.